11 Trusted and IRS-Approved Depositories & Storage Vaults for your Precious Metals

 | First State Depository | Delaware, USA | Segregated storage pricing, transport options, withdrawal timelines | Investors comparing Delaware-based vault choices |

 Most people do not pick a depository because they fell in love with a vault.
-They pick it because their custodian already supports it, the fees are reasonable, and the paperwork is clean.
+They pick it because their custodian supports it, the fees are reasonable, the paperwork is clean, and the insurance and audit process are easy to understand.

 If you want the fastest “get me oriented” next step, download our free Gold IRA guide.
 It’s the simplest way to understand storage rules, eligible metals, and the fee traps that catch beginners.